GlassicAnnex

 This back piece was too long, and I knew that, so in the picture below, I had cut down the rear to form an angle going down toward the rear.

 Here we see how I cut down the piece above an also cut down the el-Camino top -- the gap in the middle is to be filled in with a strip of the top of the Toyota cap.
 The piece laying on the sill of the car is a strip for piecing together -- a sample of the profile.
 The top is going to be pretty high, but the first one I build, I would hit my head on the roof every bump in the road -- no chopped look this time - going for comfort.
+Also, you can easily see, the profile of the gold part and the el Camino do not match.
+That will be a challenge.
+Also, the curved "wings" or parst that go around the back sides will be saved for last.
+I see this thing being structurally sound (sort of) without them, so I figured I could align those parts at the end.

-The angle was not right for the front blocks to rest on the top, so I built up some triangular pads for the blocs to be hooked to.
-The pads are wood,
+The angle was not right for the front blocks to rest on the top, so I

 The angle of the back was not good, so I made my rear holders from a piece of pipe scrap and a pipe bracket.
 There will be a rubber base on the top when I get done.
 The other car used a garage door base cut down and it worked fine, but I want something this time that is L shaped to cover the rear seam as well.

 above you can see that the elCamino top and the truck are NOT a perfect match - by a long shot.
 The back two pieces have been hooked together with steel rods that I bent to match the angle, and several L shaped scraps of fiberglass hidden inside the double layers - then fiberglass cloth and resin.
 Note that resin does not stick well to paint, so that smear will sand off easily.
 I got a 36 inch of flat steel at Home Depot ($10) and bent it to use as main spines between sections one and two.
+I also will insert sticks of scrap material inside the center section ot strenghen that part also.
+Both of these tops were made of a sandwich of fiberglass, like corrugated boxes, so hiding the strengtheners will be easy.
+Once all 3 pieces are together (and still can fit the car right) then I will start blending and merging using the considerable scraps that are left from the two camper tops.
+I plan to use a laser light thing to make a diagonal line for where to cut the wing pieces.

 A few days later and the car is ready for its first road test to see if it all falls apart.
 The back wings (curved parts around the sides still show the cutout where the window was on the original shell -- the photo-shopped version below shows the plan to fill in and merge.
 Blue is not necessarily the color of choice.
 The top ended up higher than I would have liked, but its ok so as not to bang my head, and the windshield ended up more upright than I would have liked when all the pieces were hooked together.

+the photoshopped "concept" on the left and actual on the right above.
 Now comes further blending of mis-matched parts, smoothing, strengthening and filling in.
 A trip to a glass store got me some free channel rubber to put around the back window opening to conceal the corrugated interior.
 Some leftover bronze plexiglass from my last top will be the back window.

 After cutting scraps to fit the hole left on the "wing pieces" I glassed them on the outside and then flipped the whole top over and placed fiberglass strips on the insides of all seams. -- removing and flipping the top did not break any seams, even without taping the insides of all seams.
 It should hold!